-Datalist Color Coding Different fields of the data stream are shown in different colors: Green: Active video data Blue: Data in horizontal or vertical blanking intervals • White: EAV and SAV packets; other reserved values such as the XYZ word Yellow: Data outside the nominal allowed values • Red : Data with illegal values Quickly Finding SAV and EAV in the Active Video Stream From anywhere in the video stream, pressing the CURSOR button once will take you immediately to the EAV of that line.
-Press it again to jump to the SAV of the same line.
-This is also an easy way to move quickly to the beginning of the ANC data, which is right after the EAV. - Datalist Display Pop-up Menu Trace Type: Select from Video or Data.
+Datalist Color Coding Di ferent fields of the data stream are shown in different colors: Green: Active video data Blue: Data in horizontal or vertical blanking intervals White: EAV and SAV packets; other reserved values such as the XYZ word Yellow: Data outside the nominal allowed values Red: Data with illegal values Quickly Finding SAV and EAV in the Active Video Stream you the om anywhere in the video stream, pressing the CURSOR button once will take a immediately to the EAV of that line.
+Press it again to jump to the SAV of same line.
+This is also an easy way to move quickly to the beginning of the IC data, which is right after the EAV.
+Datalist Display Pop-up Menu - Trace Type : Select from Video or Data.
 If you select Video, you can then select to turn on or off individual components (traces) of the display.
-(Default is Video.) t Video mode shows the data similar to the video YPbPr display in waveform mode, but without interpolation.
+(Default is Video.) • Video mode shows the data similar to the video YPbPr display in waveform mode, but without interpolation.
 The Y, Cb, and Cr traces are offset vertically to separate them, but are aligned temporally.
 Data mode using a SD signal shows the data in the same sequence as it occurs in the serial domain.
 You see a sample of Y, then of Cb, then of Y' (Y prime), and then of Cr.
 Then the sequence repeats.
 The Y sample is the co-sited sample and the Y' sample is the isolated luma sample.
 Data mode using an HD signal splits the serial input into a Y channel and a multiplexed Cb/Cr channel.
-The intent is to show the data in the same block structure as it occurs in the serial domain, even though it is displayed as 8 or 10-bit values. • Format: Select from Hexidecimal, Decimal, or Binary.
-(Default is Hexidecimal.)
-Link Colorfing Colorf form Link A. Link D. on Deal Link.
-This many item i

-• Link Selection: Select from Link A, Link B, or Dual Link.
+The intent is to show the data in the same block structure as it occurs in the serial domain, even though it is displayed as 8 or 10-bit values. - Format: Select from Hexidecimal, Decimal, or Binary.
+(Default is Hexidecimal.) • Link Selection : Select from Link A, Link B, or Dual Link.
 This menu item is only available when the trace type is Data.